 In her career so far, Jenna has won two awards: she edited “Altered State,” a piece about Missouri’s new medical marijuana industry, which won gold in explanatory journalism from the Alliance of Area Business Publishers in 2020.
 Jenna won the explanatory journalism gold award again the following year for a piece she wrote about workforce diversity in southwest Missouri, called “What We Can Be.”

 Though she’s from the Midwest, Jenna’s heart was always in the Rockies, so she jumped at the opportunity to make the move to Summit County.
-When she’s not reporting, she’s likely fangirling over the local scenery and taking advantage of everything the region has to offer along with her dog, Jaxon, who is her pride and joy.
-Jenna enjoys reading historical fiction, hiking, biking, skiing, camping, picnicking by the lake and road trips.
+When she’s not reporting, she’s likely fangirling over the local scenery and taking advantage of everything the region has to offer.
+Jenna enjoys reading, hiking, biking, skiing, camping, picnicking by the lake and road trips.

 September 3, 2022 - Bluebird Market in Silverthorne opens its event space

 August 31, 2022 - Mind Springs Health promotes and hires three individuals for new roles